Pratikshinde55/MySQL-Basics/README.md

 1. There is no special need of remember or maintain capital small letter syntax in MySQL.
 2. We can use ; & If we don't use ; then also query run.
 3. We can put data in table, that data if is string & char then we put that data in "..." or '...'.

+To Check List of Data Base Query is:

+    show databases;

+To Check list of Tables query is:

+    show tables;